 Many entrepreneurs don’t realize it but as small-business owners we have more options to save on healthcare costs than any other group of Americans.
 The tax-planning and cost-saving strategies can be phenomenal.
 It simply takes a little bit of research and consulting with professionals to create the perfect plan for you.

-YEAR END TIP: Re-evaluate your healthcare plan for your employees that begins January 1, 2017, and make sure you qualify for the tax credit.
+- YEAR END TIP: Re-evaluate your healthcare plan for your employees in 2021, and make sure your payments on their behalf qualify for the tax credit.

 Use the Health Savings Account (HSA) strategy.